Head of Department: Ms Sue Corbett

 Mathematics lessons at King's aim to provide a rich and enjoyable mathematical experience.
 This involves teaching boys the knowledge, skills, concepts, techniques and processes related to their ability, aptitude and personal needs.
 The course is designed to provide each boy with a strong mathematical foundation and fluency for his life beyond school, including maximising his potential in public examinations and developing his problem-solving skills.

 Mathematics is taught in each Key Stage with students entering external examinations according to their strengths.
-Virtually all students take the Edexcel GCSE (9-1) in Mathematics at Higher Level and the majority then choose to take A level Mathematics.
-Many students also opt to take A level Further Maths and to continue their mathematical studies beyond school.
+Virtually all students take the Edexcel GCSE (9-1) in Mathematics at Higher Level.
+In the Sixth Form, a large number of students choose A level Mathematics, and many boys also take Further Mathematics at AS or A Level.
+The Level 3 qualification in Mathematical Studies is also offered as an enrichment activity for Sixth Form students, and these various options enable many of our young men to continue their mathematical studies beyond school.

-The Mathematics teaching rooms are situated in the lower two floors of the tower block with an additional two classrooms in the Newton Block.
-All the maths classrooms are well-resourced with interactive whiteboards, enabling lessons to be enhanced with a variety of software.
+The Mathematics teaching rooms are situated in the lower two floors of the tower block, two additional classrooms in the Newton Block, and one in the new St. Wulframs block.
+All the mathematics classrooms are well-resourced with interactive whiteboards, enabling lessons to be enhanced with a variety of software.
 In each room there are also conventional whiteboards, which students are regularly encouraged to work on to present their solutions to extended problems.
-This is a feature of teaching throughout the department.

-All boys have the opportunity to enter the Junior Mathematics Challenges, with large numbers of boys winning certificates.
-As students progress through the school some take part in the Intermediate and Senior challenges.
-Students who are particularly successful in this are encouraged to take part in a mentoring scheme.
-The school also enters the Mathematics Team challenges.
-The senior and junior teams have had success in qualifying for the National Finals.
+From Year 8, boys can opt to enter the UKMT Junior Mathematics Challenge, which has a large uptake in school, with large numbers of boys winning certificates.
+As students progress through the school some take part in the Intermediate and Senior challenges with the best scoring students qualifying for the next rounds of the National Maths Challenge competition.
+The school also enters the Mathematics Team Challenges and has had senior and junior teams qualifying for the National Finals.
+Every year we take a team to the AMSP’s Year 10 Maths Feast competition, and have seen significant success in this event.

 A department Ofsted survey inspection rated the Mathematics department as outstanding and said “Teachers are enthusiastic about their subject and model this enthusiasm in their work.
 They present lessons in interesting and stimulating ways, for instance by accessing websites to illustrate topics.
 Such approaches are available to all students because there is a strong measure of consistency in the quality of teaching in the department.
 Hence, students really enjoy their mathematics lessons.”